ESG Data Table

 ●Energy Consumption

-Purchased electricity#1+(purchased heat×unit calorific value+fuel consumption#2× unit calorific value)÷conversion factor for "MWh" to "GJ"#3
+Total Energy Consumption Consolidated Purchased electricity#1+ (purchased heat×unit calorific value+fuel consumption× unit calorific value) ÷conversion factor for "MWh" to "GJ"#2

-In FY2022 and FY2023, as for overseas non-production sites for which we do not have actual energy consumption data, we have made estimates based on the energy consumption at similar sites, using floor space ratios and other factors.
+As for sites for which we do not have actual energy consumption data, we have made estimates based on the energy consumption at similar sites, using floor space ratios and other factors.

 Non-Renewable Energy Consumption Amount of energy consumption derived from non-renewable energy sources out of the total energy consumption